akshaydixi/scala-sorting/README.md

 # Scala Sorting

+Note and warning:
-Note: I wrote this project as an undergrad to help learn Scala and the material in a sophomore-level data structures class.
+I wrote this project as an undergrad to help learn Scala and the material in a sophomore-level data structures class.

 This repository contains educational implementations of popular